nice-php/docs/cookbook/custom-extensions.md

 The Symfony DependencyInjection component is very powerful, if not a little bit verbose.
-Nice allows the integration of custom DI extensions, which allow you to leverage the full power of the Symfony ServiceContainer in your application.
+Nice allows the integration of custom DI extensions, which allow you to leverage the full power of the Symfony service container in your application.

+Custom Extensions allow you to register new services with the service container and override built-in services with your own implementations.

 Creating an Extension
 ---------------------

-Create a file in your project called DemoExtension.php.
+Create a file in your project called `DemoExtension.php`.
 By convention, this should go in a child namespace of your main project called `Extension` or `DependencyInjection`.

 >   **Note:** You'll need to let Composer know about your project source files.
 Do this by modifying your